IvanCastillo1986/computer-systems-cyber-guide/electronics/Electronic-Components.md

 Dielectric - an insulating material placed between capacitor plates.
 It's crucial for increasing capacitance, enhancing breakdown voltage, and proper plate separation.

 ## Inductor
-This component stores energy in a magnetic field when current flow through it.<br>
+This component stores energy in a magnetic field when current flows through it.<br>
 They are used in:<br>
 * filters
 * power supplies